fengjixuchui/SmartHooker/README.md

 I generally name the function that intercepts the call, _handler_.

 ## How does it work?
+There's an amazing tutorial at the awesome channel [GuidedHacking](https://www.youtube.com/watch?v=jTl3MFVKSUM), it's fairly short when accounting for the huge knowledge bomb it has.

+Although most of the logic is the same, rather than relying on the developer knowing how many bytes to rewrite and restore, I simply use the disassembler Capstone.

-Stay tuned for my [Twitter](https://twitter.com/home) and [Blog](https://l3nsec.blog/) as I will explain in detail how hooking works, what calling conventions look like, what is a detour and the logic behind this library.
+Stay tuned for my [Twitter](https://twitter.com/home) and [Blog](https://l3nsec.blog/) as I will (soon) explain how to write different _handlers_ for each of the calling conventions, as well as provide an explanation on how to compile and integrate this in your project.

 ## Architectures
 The target architecture of this library is Windows x86/x64, currently only developed for x86.
 However it should work for Linux aswell(untested).

-## Current Tested
+## Currently Tested
 x86 Detour Hook with Trampoline(JMP Relative) calling conventions:
 - cdecl ✔️
 - stdcall ✔️